What is Sales Training? A Complete Guide to Sales Training Success

 Here are the recommended steps to sales training success.

-1. Have your teams watch the video of the pitch before the live-broadcast.
+1. Have your teams watch the video of the pitch before the live broadcast.
 You can also have them read the talk-track too.

 3. Collect questions about the pitch before your live broadcast to gauge what your teams are thinking.

-5. Then, after your live-video broadcast, roll out an official pitch certification and a knowledge check.
-Certify everyone starting with sales leadership and sales managers.
+5. Then, after your live video broadcast, roll out an official pitch certification and a knowledge check.
+Certify everyone, starting with sales leadership and sales managers.

 8. Correlate sales performance data to know how your teams are doing.

 What’s better?
-In person vs. virtual sales training
+In-person vs. virtual sales training

-Companies spend an estimated more than three hundred billion a year on corporate training.
-We know how much it costs to fly teams to central locations to sit through training and workshops.
+Companies spend an estimated more than three hundred billion a year on corporate training, which often includes flying everyone out and having them sit through training and workshops.
+But, knowledge retention from webinars, offsites, or conferences is quite low.

-Knowledge retention from webinars, off sites, or conferences is quite low.
 Video is a way to modernize these practices by serving up short, accessible videos on demand for teams to watch and review on their own time before and after events.
-Virtual sales training gives coaches and managers an efficient and effective way to train teams and coach teams in real time with real deals.
+Virtual sales training gives coaches and managers an efficient and effective way to train and coach teams in realtime with real deals.

-That said, don’t get fooled into thinking that running a webinar via a video conferencing will suffice as real sales enablement and sales training.
-Video conferencing is similar to in-person training workshops except people can really multitask because they aren’t in the same room and they can mute calls.
+That said, don’t get fooled into thinking that running a webinar via video conferencing will suffice as real sales enablement and sales training.
+Video conferencing will suffer from the same knowledge retention issues we face in workshops because it’s easier to multitask, and they can mute calls, diverting their attention.

 How can generative AI and ChatGPT enhance sales training?